Diseases of the Aorta

 Angiography is less commonly used for the primary diagnosis of aortic dissection.
 The choice of test is often dependent on expedited availability and expertise at the center in which the patient is evaluated.
 An important caveat is that in most patients, more than one test may be required.
 If clinical suspicion is high enough and the initial test is negative or equivocal, consideration should be given to performing another confirmatory test.

 Anti-impulse medical therapy (i.e., β-adrenergic blockade) should be initiated as soon as the diagnosis of dissection is considered, even while awaiting confirmatory diagnostic testing.
 In patients who are hypertensive, intravenous beta blockade and sodium nitroprusside are the treatment agents of choice.
 Beta blockade should be initiated before sodium nitroprusside to prevent a rise in cardiac contractility associated with isolated vasodilator use.
-In the absence of hypertension, beta blockers can be solely used.
+In the absence of hypertension, beta blockers can be used alone.
 In those with ascending aortic dissections, these are temporizing agents while preparing for definitive surgical therapy.
 In patients with descending dissections, these agents are first-line therapy before longer acting oral agents are initiated.
-Intravenous nondihydropyridine calcium antagonists such as verapamil and diltiazem are alternatives to those who cannot tolerate beta blockers.
-Dissections that involve the ascending aorta (proximal, type A) require urgent surgical therapy (Fig. 5) because there is a very high early mortality rate (approaching 1%-2%/hour for the first 24-48 hours).
+Intravenous nondihydropyridine calcium channel antagonists such as verapamil and diltiazem are alternatives for those patients who cannot tolerate beta blockers.
+Dissections that involve the ascending aorta (proximal, type A) require urgent surgical therapy (Fig. 5) because there is a very high early mortality rate (approaching 1%-2% per hour for the first 24-48 hours).

 An important management point arises in patients who have pericardial effusion or tamponade in association with a proximal dissection.
 These patients should not undergo percutaneous pericardiocentesis unless they are in extremis.
 The evacuation of pericardial blood by such a route has been associated with aortic rupture and increased mortality, perhaps secondary to dissection extension or aortic rupture, or both, because blood pressure and contractility increase after tamponade resolution.
 Pericardial access should be obtained in the operating room, after the institution of cardiopulmonary bypass.

 Dissections that involve the descending aorta (distal, type B) should initially be treated medically.
 Data suggest that medical therapy is the preferred initial treatment, with surgery guided by a complication-specific approach.
 This is because acute aortic surgery is associated with a high mortality and paraplegia rate (inadequate protection of the spinal arteries).
-Surgery should be considered for the following indications: evidence of organ ischemia secondary to compromise of the branch vessels; persistent pain; aneurysm formation, particularly if saccular; and retrograde dissection to a proximal extent.
-Alternatively, aortic fenestration, surgical or percutaneous, can also be considered for organ or limb malperfusion in carefully selected patients.
+Surgery should be considered for the following indications: evidence of organ ischemia secondary to compromise of the branch vessels (malperfusion syndromes); persistent pain; aneurysm formation, particularly if saccular; and retrograde dissection to a proximal extent.
+Alternatively, aortic fenestration, surgical or percutaneous, can also be considered for organ or limb malperfusion in carefully selected patients, as can endovascular stent grafting.
 Distal (type B) dissections in Marfan syndrome patients carry a poor prognosis and have thus led to recommendations of early aortic surgery.

 Aortic Dissection in Younger Adults

-Dissections occurring in younger patients (younger than 40 years) typically occur in the context of connective tissue disorders such as Marfan syndrome, congenital bicuspid aortic valve, prior aortic surgery, or the peripartum period.
-During late pregnancy, it is believed that hormonal changes and a loosening in the ground substance of connective tissue can lead to a heightened risk of dissection.
+Dissections occurring in younger patients (younger than 40 years) typically occur in the context of connective tissue disorders such as Marfan syndrome, Loeys-Dietz, congenital bicuspid aortic valve, prior aortic surgery, or the peripartum period.5 During late pregnancy and the peripartum period, it is believed that the physiologic effects of pregnancy along with the potential weakening of the arterial wall can lead to a heightened risk of dissection.

 Chronic Aortic Dissection